Compromise by "multimatum": Discussion

 Our main result is on subgame-perfect implementation and is therefore closely related to the literature trying to understand which social choice functions are implementable in subgame-perfect equilibrium.
 One important difference with that literature is that our result provides a simple and (arguably) natural mechanism that implements the social choice function that we have focused on, the compromise rule.
 In line with the Jackson critique, one might say that the mechanism matters; thus, proposing a tractable and realistic mechanism is inherently valuable.
 Moreover, we work in an environment with two agents: the problem of subgame-perfect implementation with two agents remains open (\cite{vartiainen2007subgame} provides a complete characterization for three or more players).

-The first papers characterizing subgame perfect implementation are \cite{moore1988subgame} and \cite{abreu1990subgame}. \cite{moore1988subgame} provides a sufficient condition for a social choice function to be implementable, which is not satisfied by our compromise function, as it requires 1) that the maximal elements of both agents are disjoint, and 2) the existence of a bad outcome.\footnote{Moreover, it proves the remarkable result that almost any social choice function can be implemented as the unique subgame perfect equilibrium of a carefully designed dynamic mechanism provided that transfers are allowed.
-Our environment does not feature transfers, and their result is therefore not applicable. } \cite{abreu1990subgame} introduce a condition they call $\alpha$, which is necessary and almost sufficient for this sort of implementation.
+The first papers characterizing subgame perfect implementation are \cite{moore1988subgame} and \cite{abreu1990subgame}. \cite{moore1988subgame} provide a sufficient condition for a social choice function to be implementable.
+Their condition is not satisfied by our compromise function, as it requires 1) that the maximal elements of both agents are disjoint, and 2) the existence of a bad outcome.\footnote{Moreover, they prove the remarkable result that almost any social choice function can be implemented as the unique subgame perfect equilibrium of a carefully designed dynamic mechanism, provided that transfers are allowed.
+Our environment does not feature transfers, and their result is therefore not applicable.
+Subgame perfect implementation has been criticized by \cite{aghion2012subgame} and \cite{aghion2018role} for its reliance on complete information, but their results do not strictly speaking apply to our model with continuous strategy spaces.} \cite{abreu1990subgame} introduce a condition they call $\alpha$, which is necessary and almost sufficient for this sort of implementation.
 This condition bears the same relation to subgame perfect implementation as Maskin monotonicity to Nash implementation.
 Theorem \ref{th:implementation} shows that the compromise function is implementable; as a corollary, we conclude that this social choice function satisfies condition $\alpha$ in \cite{abreu1990subgame}.